idr4n/github-monochrome.nvim/README.md

   ---@type table<string, boolean|{enabled:boolean}>
   plugins = {
-    -- set to false to manually enable plugins all = true,
+    -- set to false to manually enable plugins
+    -- or set to true and then manually disable plugins all = true,
-    -- add any plugins that you want to enable from those supported -- telescope = true,
+    -- add any plugins that you want to enable/disable from those supported -- telescope = false,
+    -- ["indent-blankline"] = false
   },
 }
 ```